These tips can help you get the most from your purchase and avoid hidden costs:

 - Measure the clearance between your existing flooring and doors.
 You may need to trim the bottom of some doors after the new carpet installation.

 It's is a big investment, but the right carpet will bring years of comfort and beauty to your home.
-Find more useful information on the next page.
+Find more useful information below.